EthanThatOneKid/hex-word-colors/README.md

 - Letters: `a`, `b`, `c`, `d`, `e`, `f`
 - Numbers: `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`

-Since there are only 6 (hence _hex_ in "hexadecimal") letters available in hex-codes.
+Since there are only 6 (hence _hex_ in "hexadecimal") letters available in hex-codes, in order to widen the possibilities of results for this experiment, I chose to use numbers to represent some missing letters of the alphabet.
 Here is how letters are mapped to numbers if necessary:

 | Letter | Number |